willisk-main/shopifychallenge/README.md

    8. Open Postman to begin making http requests.

 ## REST API
-**The following http requests will return a 200 status code if successful.**
+**The following http requests will return a 200 status code if successful**

 1. *Retrieve all* inventory items as a JSON file
     - **GET** request to `localhost:8080/inventory/all`